 We rode through the Grand Canal Shoppes mall, admiring its beautiful architecture.
 The ride lasted about fifteen minutes.
 We also wanted to experience the outdoor ride.
 I loved it more than the indoor one because we traveled through an outdoor canal and had a spectacular view of the Las Vegas Strip.

 It’s easy get to the hotel by taking The Deuce Double-Decker Bus which continuously operates on the Strip.
 If you prefer to drive, you have nothing to worry about since your parking needs are well catered for.
-The hotel has a multi-storey car park that is absolutely free of charge.
-Check the best prices and reviews on Tripadvisor
+The hotel has a multi-store car park that is absolutely free of charge.

 More pictures of Venetian Las Vegas